jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - [Estimating the Fiscal Impact of Stadium Developments: Evaluating a Pro Forma Model](https://journals.sagepub.com/doi/10.1177/10911421231199517) by Robert Baumann and J.C.
 Bradbury

-## What about the addition of complementary mixed-use stadium developments?
+## Do mixed-use stadium developments change the economic case for public funding?

 Mixed-use developments combine a stadium with apartments, offices, hotels, restaurants, retail, and entertainment.
 These projects can create successful and attractive districts.
 But their existence does not improve their economic outcomes for communities.